-In the table provided, identify the critical steps in the project (as discreet portions of work) as applicable to be completed as part of the requested project, estimate the start date for those steps, and estimate the completion date for those steps.
+In the table provided, identify the critical steps including design and construction phases (as discreet portions of work or phases) as applicable to be completed as part of the requested project, estimate the start date for those steps, and estimate the completion date for those steps.
+Add or delete rows from this table as necessary.
+Add additional impact tables for future funding phases as required.